 This is how the previous mesh looks like when tested using the flow check HDRI:

-Using a more carefully refined mesh, you can see we get cleaner reflections that we expect to render nicer renders in a studio enviroment.
+Using a more carefully refined mesh, you can see we get cleaner reflections that we expect to render nicer renders in a studio environment.

-With the current technology, polygon modeling is actually limited and you can't avoid a lot of these artifacts, all you can do is reduce the effect by better modeling practices.
+With the current technology, polygon modeling is actually limited and you can't avoid a lot of those artifacts, all you can do is reduce the effect by better modeling practices.

 Do whatever you need to get the final results at the fastest time possible, if that includes cleaner meshes with no artifacts then:

 - Pay close attention to the positioning of your vertices and edge distribution.
 (The fewer vertices you use the better)

 - If you are using mesh subdivision (which you most likely are), be careful where you place your tris and N-Gons, hide them away or place them in flat or nearly flat surfaces.